 Bathroom Retreats

-Unexpected spaces often yield greatest impact.
+The unexpected spaces often give the greatest impact.

 The Family Altar Alternative